tuanpmt/esp_mqtt/README.md

 - TLS
 "
 # Using the esp_uMQTT_broker in an Arduino project
-There is a fast-and-dirty hack to add the pure broker functionality (not the CLI and the scripting) to any ESP Arduino project:
+There is a quick-and-dirty hack to add the pure broker functionality (not the CLI and the scripting) to any ESP Arduino project:

 - Go to the install directory of the ESP8266 support package (something like: "[yourArduinoDir]/hardware/esp8266com/esp8266")
 - Look for the file "platform.txt"